roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac and Three Separate Strangers ****** byNonStopFunGuy© One four-hour stretch of time on a chilly Wednesday night the week before Thanksgiving week.
+One four-hour stretch of time on a chilly Wednesday night the week before Thanksgiving week.
 Three married men who never met each other.
 Three separate tales of promiscuous fun with the same 18 year old slut, who was a stranger to all of them -- before she sucked or fucked their fat married cocks.

  * * * * * * * * * * * * *